stevelonny/labsimnum/README.md

 ## Description

 This is a collection of exercises written during Laboratorio di Simulazione Numerica (A.A.
 2023-2024) @UNIMI.
-It's a pair of `C++` codes for data generation and `jupyter-notebooks` for data analysis.
+It's a pair of `C++` codes for data generation and `jupyter-notebook` for data analysis.

 ## Installation & Usage

 ### Dependences
-For building and running the `C++` codes, `cmake` and `make` are required, in addiction of a `C++` compiler such as gcc/g++ or clang.
-All the data analysis is done through `jupyter-notebooks`, using the following `python` modules: `mathplotlib`, `numpy`, `math`.
+For building and running the `C++` codes `cmake` and `make` are required, in addiction of a `C++` compiler such as gcc/g++ or clang version `c++17` or later.
+Data formatting in `c++`is done through [`fmtlib`](https://fmt.dev/latest/index.html) and it is provided within the repository.

+All the data analysis is done through `jupyter-notebook` using as kernel python 3.12.2 with the following `python` modules: `mathplotlib`, `numpy`, `math`.

 ### Build
-After having cloned this repo, in its root directory create a directory called `build`, where `cmake` will create the required configuration files.
+Clone this repo.
+In the root directory create a folder called `build`.
+This is needed by `cmake` for storing the required configuration and `Makefile` files.

 ```shell
 mkdir build
 ```

-Navigate to the directory just created and run `cmake`
+Navigate to the directory just created and run `cmake`:
 ```shell
 cd build
 cmake ..
 ```

-Once finished, `cmake` configured the necessary `Makefile` for each exercise.
-The codes can now be compiled and run, by navigating to the desidered exercise's folder (inside the `build` directory)mor compiling all of the targets.
+Once finished, `cmake` will have configured the necessary `Makefile` for each exercise.
+The codes can now be compiled and run.
+Navigate to the desidered exercise's folder (inside the `build` directory) or compile all of the targets by running in the `build` directory.

-These codes will store all the data generated in a folder called `data`, which has to be created in the root directory of the project.
+The data generated will be store  in a direcotry called `data`.
+Create such directory in the root of the project.
 The Jupyter notebooks will use this folder for the data analysis.

 ### Usage